RobinF98/gone-surfing/README.md

 ## Acknowledgements

 * [Juliia Konovalova](https://github.com/IuliiaKonovalova) - My CI mentor, who provided a lot of much needed advice and encouragement.
 I have learnt a lot from her in a very short space of time, and I am very grateful.

+## Notes

+---

+The commit tab on Github shows that multiple people have commited to this repo.
+This is not the case.
+I am the only contributor to this repo.
+This error is due to a mixup in the user names in Git in VS Code.
+I am Robin Muller, [robinfmuller@gmail.com](robinfmuller@gmail.com), and [RobinF98](https://github.com/RobinF98).
+I have already mentioned this issue to the Student Care team at CI.